Skip to content

 Therapy that names what you've been calling "just tired."

-For women navigating postpartum, perimenopause, reproductive health, the career-motherhood math, and the kind of exhaustion that comes from being the person everyone else relies on.
-Telehealth across California, plus in-person in Walnut Creek with Tina.
+For women navigating postpartum, perimenopause, life transitions, caregiving load, and the kind of exhaustion that comes from being the person everyone else relies on.
+Telehealth across California.

 TL;DR